Access Denied when connecting to Exchange Online using PowerShell

 We have opened a support ticket with Microsoft about this issue and they have acknowledged that it is affecting many tenants world wide.
 We’ll update this blog post when we have more information.

-Instead of running all this PowerShell, why not sign up to a free trial of our Office 365 reporting software and we can do the hard work for you!
+Instead of running all this PowerShell, please learn more about our Office 365 reporting software and we can do the hard work for you!